 Like all Agile systems, Extreme Programming focuses on teamwork and customer satisfaction.
 It features five basic tenets:

 Extreme Programming teams work in shorter sprints typical for Agile/Scrum companies.
 These shorter cycles allow them to maintain rigid task structures.
-EP teams don’t embrace as much flexibility as other Agile teams, undertaking tasks in a strict priority order.
+EP teams don’t embrace as much flexibility as other Agile teams, undertaking tasks in strict priority order.

 The EP methodology mandates specific engineering practices such as test-driven product development, automated testing, simple and elegant design, refactoring, etc. Experts recommend teams begin with Scrum and adopt EP slowly as they determine their own best practices and engineering protocols.